 Sorry, those of you blaming the Millennials in particular - the fault is yours.

 Your Big Data will show shoppers spend less time lingering in your stores.
+Customer satisfaction and customer retention will decrease.

 Your RFID will show your merchandise isn’t turning.